browserengineering/book/book/animations.md

 - GPU acceleration is necessary for smooth animations

-- Compositing is necessary for smooth visual effect animations
+- Compositing is necessary for smooth visual effect animations, and generally not feasible (at least at present) for layout-inducing animations

-We then proceed to implement GPU acceleration and composited animations.

-Finally, we briefly touched on *input-driven* animations, and showed how to implement smooth scrolling.
+- Input-driven animations have tight performance constraints, and so must generally bge composited to behave well

 Outline
 =======